Ralph Mason: Later years

 In 2011 Mason created a booklet, titled Aspects of Life: Verse and Worse, consisting of his own quirky poetry, jokes and anecdotes, with accompanying humorous newspaper snippets.
 He also wrote an autobiography, which he published in 2014 as an iBook, The Autobiography of Ralph Mason, and which is available online as Pass the Mustard.
-Among the many funny anecdotes in the autobiography is the following: "I once asked [Montgomery] if he had watched the two movies about the N. African Desert Campaign featuring James Mason as General Field Marshall Erwin Rommel?
+Among the many funny anecdotes in the autobiography is the following: "I once asked [Montgomery] if he had watched the two movies about the N. African Desert Campaign featuring James Mason as General Field Marshal Erwin Rommel?
 He replied that he had and said, "I thought that Mason fellow was splendid as Wommel!
 Indeed I thought at times, he was more like Wommel than Wommel was (sic)!"
 Here's another: "[In] Tosca the tenor Cavaradossi is shot by a firing squad. ...
 When one fateful night [all of the] rifles failed to go off ... the tenor, not quite sure what to do, flung himself on the floor, and we presume was meant to die of fright, a heart attack or a stroke! ...
 It was suggested, after the event, that the officer who was in charge of the squad and lowered his sword as the cue to fire, should have walked forward and cut the tenor's head off.
 We all felt this was a little extreme, especially as the shortage of good tenors continues to be a problem for opera casting depts."

 Mason died in Cardiff, Wales, at the age of 77.